romekb/yoRadio_spdif/README.md

 Standard ESP32 WROVER (or WROOM + External PSRAM) or ESP32-S3 is supported.
 PSRAM is required especially for AXS15231B display.

 What's new or changed:
+- Added a battery voltage monitoring plugin (battery status icon) - the ADC pin is defined in myoptions.h (#define BATT_MON_PIN) and the rest is configured in BattMon.h (in the plugins folder).
+- Fixes for clearing the VU meter
+- Added an output for switching an external amplifier (#define PWR_SWITCH_PIN)
 - More reliable reception of IR remote control signals - disabling HASH decoding (in myoptions.h) and setting "max_skip" to 4.
 - Added a plugin that supports the WS2812 LED (e.g., on SUPERMINI boards).
 - Fixed VU meter.